maiertech/website/src/routes/posts/a-guide-to-understanding-how-yarn-hoists-dependencies-and-handles-conflicting-packages/index.md

   constraints you create for Yarn that make it hard to hoist packages.
 - You can debug issues with conflicting dependencies with a combination of running `yarn why` and looking at `yarn.lock`.
-- Hoisting can conceal missing dependencies, because hoisted dependencies can be imported anywhere in your project.
+- Hoisting can conceal missing dependencies because hoisted dependencies can be imported anywhere in your project.
 If you forget to declare a dependency in `package.json` and then import it, it will still work if Yarn happens to hoist this dependency from another node in the dependency tree.
 But it might stop